HardCodeDev777/ShowAllScripts/README.md

 # ShowAllScripts

-"Test" project to work with [UnityCsReference](https://github.com/Unity-Technologies/UnityCsReference).
+Test project to work with [UnityCsReference](https://github.com/Unity-Technologies/UnityCsReference).

 &nbsp;
 With this tool you can see all scripts in your project and total count of them.
 Go to **HardCodeDev/AllScriptsShow**